What is Master Gardeners?

 Mandatory Reporting of Child Abuse and Neglect Training

-All UW-Extension staff and Master Gardener Volunteers are required to complete mandatory child abuse and neglect reporter online training.
+Extension staff and Master Gardener Volunteers are required to complete mandatory child abuse and neglect reporter online training.
 Even though some people may not volunteer with youth, they have the potential to interact with youth.
 No exceptions.
 At the end of the training there is an option to print a certificate of completion.
-This should be printed and turned in to the Oneida County UW-Extension Office to keep on file.
-This must be done by the time hours are turned in in October.
+This should be printed and turned in to the Oneida County Extension Office to keep on file.

 Go to http://wcwpds.wisc.edu/mandatedreporter/ to get started.
 It should take 30-60 minutes to complete the core of the training, with options to access additional useful information that will add to the training time.
 This training can be counted as 1 hour (60 minutes) of continuing education.

-If you do not have internet access, your local librarian can help you, or you can stop by the Oneida County UW-Extension Office and staff can assist you taking this training.
+If you do not have internet access, your local librarian can help you, or you can stop by the Oneida County Extension Office and staff can assist you taking this training.

 What Programs Are Offered?